-An innovative communication master's degree that combines the latest research technology with essential communication expertise to prepare graduates for careers in the communication industry.
+An innovative communication MS degree that combines the latest research technology with essential communication expertise to prepare you for careers in the communication industry and for pursuing graduate work at the doctoral level.

 Engage in timely research in key areas–Use of Artificial Intelligence in Journalism, Social Media, Visual Communication, Health Communication, Civic Engagement–that are significantly impacting the communication industry right now.